Raw and Real.

 The action of Fragments takes place in the minds and hearts of an ordinary group of eight young people.
 Although set in Australia, their stories could take place anywhere.

-See The Street Theatre program here.
+See The Street Theatre program from the 2019 stage production here.

 Recommended for ages 12 and up.